mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 - Grooming the Maintenance backlog
 - Asynchronous triage activities
-- File bugs for concerning Subscriptions-related issues identified in review of Stripe Webhooks Events, Sentry,and Payments success/failures metrics
+- File bugs for concerning Subscriptions-related issues identified in review from Stripe webhook events, Sentry, and Payments success/failure metrics
 - Triage new tickets for high priority requests or bugs, picking up the highest priority items as deemed appropriate
 - Picking up tickets from the top of the Maintenance and/or Bug backlogs

 ## Host the Triage Meeting

-FxA and SubPlat have separate triage meetings - optional for team members, required for triage owners.
-To discuss each issue and make decisions as a group, the triage owner will typically share their screen in Zoom with the team while going through Jira, Sentry, Grafana, and Bugzilla (FxA only) or Stripe (SubPlat only).
+FxA and SubPlat have separate triage meetings which are hosted by their respective triage owners.
+To discuss each issue and make decisions as a group, the triage owner will share their screen in Zoom with the team while going through Jira, Sentry, Grafana, Bugzilla (FxA only), and Stripe (SubPlat only).

 The most up-to-date links can be found in the triage meeting calendar invite.
 Prior to the meeting, it is recommended to pull up the links to get an idea of what you’ll be discussing and to make sure you don’t need to re-authenticate.